In this tutorial, we'll build a complete SvelteKit application from scratch. You'll learn how to build modern web apps.

 Key Takeaways

-- Break down the work: Prompt AI for one component at a time
+- Break down the work: Build one component at a time

-- Review everything: Understand every line of generated code
+- Review everything: Understand every line of code

 - Test incrementally: Build and test as you go

-- Iterate: Refine prompts if output isn't what you want
+- Iterate: Refine your code if it isn't what you want

 Next Steps